Gavrielides, T. (2021). Comparative Restorative Justice. New York: Springer.

 Book aims

 This edited collection will take the first step in presenting evidence of restorative justice theory and practice comparatively.
-The book’s aim is to compare the implementation and theoretical development of restorative justice using three different criteria that will also reflect the volume’s structure (i.e. three Parts)
+The book’s aim is to compare the implementation and theoretical development of restorative justice using three different criteria that will also reflect the volume’s structure.

-First, it will compare its practices in relation to the implementing environment let that be cultural, political or societal.
-Second, it will look at obstacles and enablers in relation to the criminal justice system and whether inquisitorial versus adversarial jurisdictions impact on how restorative justice is regulated and implemented.
-Finally, Part III will compare the reasons that drive governments, regional bodies and practitioners to implement restorative justice and whether these impetuses impact on ultimate delivery.
+First, it compares restorative practices in relation to their implementing environment let that be cultural, political or societal.
+Second, it looks at obstacles and enablers in relation to the criminal justice system and whether inquisitorial versus adversarial jurisdictions impact on how restorative justice is regulated and implemented.
+Finally, Part III compares the reasons that drive governments, regional bodies and practitioners to implement restorative justice and whether these impetuses impact on ultimate delivery.

 Table of contents